'From worst to first': These states have tamed coronavirus, even after reopening. Here's how they're doing it, and why they can't let up - KESQ

 When schools reopen this fall, “All staff and students are required to wear facial coverings while in the building, as well as outside where physical distancing cannot be maintained,” according to guidance issued last month by state health and education officials.
 That guidance could change before the school year starts.

-And despite having the lowest test positivity rate in the country, Vermont’s state of emergency will be extended for another month, Gov. Phil Scott announced Tuesday.
+And despite much better Covid-19 rates than most of the country, Gov. Phil Scott announced last week that Vermont’s state of emergency will be extended for another month.

 “It’s the vehicle we need to keep certain protections in place (and) control outbreaks as they come up, so we can keep the economy open and manage this ongoing crisis,” Scott said.